Methodology of Minor Irrigation Census

 TRAINING AND CAPACITY BUILDING FOR DATA COLLECTION

-Four Regional Training Workshops on Data Processing were organized in which officers from all State/ UTs were imparted detailed training on various modules of the online web-based software developed by NIC for the first time for the 5th MI Census.
+Four Regional Data Processing Workshops were also organized in which officers from all State/ UTs were imparted detailed training on various modules of the online web-based software developed by NIC for 6th census.
 Suggestions/feedback received from the States/UTs in these workshops was also incorporated in the software.
 The State /UT level officers trained in these Workshops imparted further training in their respective States/UTs.

 FINANCIAL ASPECTS

-As a token of appreciation of work entrusted to various officials in addition to their normal duties and not as compensation or remuneration for additional work, the officials who are involved in the inspection of field work and schedules at the District/ Block levels are paid suitable honorarium which is drawn from the grants released to the States/UTs by the Ministry of Water Resources, River Development and Ganga Rejuvenation for the 5th MI Census.
-The rates of grant towards honorarium have been tentatively decided for different administrative levels for primary enumeration and supervisory/inspection work.
-The honorarium for each district and Block level is fixed.
-Funds for contingency are also provided for various training and meetings etc. and for printing of schedules and related documents.
+As a token of appreciation of work entrusted to various officials in addition to their normal duties and not as compensation or remuneration for additional work, the officials who are involved in the inspection of field work and schedules at the District/ Block levels were paid suitable honorarium which was drawn from the grants released to the States/UTs by the Department of Water Resources, River Development and Ganga Rejuvenation, Ministry of Jal Shakti for the 6th MI Census.
+Funds for contingency were also provided for various trainings/ meetings orany other unforeseen miscellaneous expenditure of contingent nature which can arise during the conduct of the Census.

-The State/UT Governments submit Monthly Progress Report regarding the various phases of Census work in the prescribed Performa to the Ministry by email/ by post or by Fax.
+The State/UT Governments were required to submit Monthly Progress Report regarding the various phases of Census work in the prescribed Performa to the Ministry by email/ by post or by Fax.
 Further, Progress Monitoring module available in the online web based software developed by NIC also enabled to view the real-time progress in data entry and validation phases of Census work.
-The progress of the Census work at the central level is also regularly reviewed in Weekly / Monthly meetings of senior officers in the Ministry.
+The progress of the Census work at the central level was also regularly reviewed in Weekly / Monthly meetings of senior officers in the Ministry.
 The key issues related to progress are also taken up with senior officers of States/UTs through Video Conferences and visits to States/UTs, apart from review meetings with officers of States/UTs in the Ministry.
-Review of Census field work is also an integral part of Regional Data Processing Workshops.
-This helps in monitoring the progress of Census work, taking remedial measures wherever called for.
-The States/UTs have also devised their own mechanism to monitor the flow of work regularly.
+This helped in monitoring the progress of Census work and ensuring remedial measures wherever called for.